callumlocke/esbox/README.md

 ![demo-gif]

-As well as for experimenting, esbox may be useful in situations like workshops and screencasts – it makes it easy to do live code demos in ES2016 and beyond, without getting bogged down in build systems.
+As well as for experimenting, ESBox may be useful in situations like workshops and screencasts – it makes it easy to do live code demos in ES2016 and beyond, without getting bogged down in build systems.

 ## Install